idf_component.yml

 files

-A dictionary with the following options:
+This field is a dictionary with the following options:

 use_gitignore

-: List of patterns to include.exclude
+: A list of patterns specifying files to include.exclude

-: List of patterns to exclude.
+: A list of patterns specifying files to exclude.

 Examples: